JumboCode/django-postgres-tutorial/Readme.md

 #### Connect Database and Set Production Environment

-If we try to manually deploy though (we don't have code to commit yet), we run into issues.
+If we try to manually deploy though, we run into issues.

 That's because Heroku has different requirements for running a django application in their environment.
 In order for Django to play nicely in a heroku, production environment you need.